lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 }());
 ```

-You can also update an existing connection by using its configuration endpoint.
+You can update an existing connection by using its configuration endpoint.

 For example: